 7. Coach Carter (2005)

 No one could play a more motivational (and somewhat terrifying at times) coach than Samuel L. Jackson.
 He plays a high school basketball coach in the film and helps his school team rise above the society plagued by violence and drugs.
 The film tells us that it’s entirely up to us how we want our lives to turn out.
 We can either submit to fate or fight and change it.
 Rather than complaining and just sitting by, letting things happen, we need to focus on what is right and do what needs to be done.
 The motivational story crosses cultural boundaries and appeals to everyone around the world.

 Read More: Best LGBT Movies of All Time

 6. Million Dollar Baby (2004)

-This film is all about dedication and will power.
-When the character played by Hilary Swank decided to train under the best coach (Clint Eastwood), there is nothing she doesn’t do to get his attention and just would not settle for anything less.
-Sports movies and boxing movies, especially, always have a motivational undertone and this film is a great example.
+This film is all about dedication and willpower.
+When the character played by Hilary Swank decides to train under the best coach (Clint Eastwood), there is nothing she doesn’t do to get his attention and just would not settle for anything less.
+Sports movies and boxing movies, especially, always have a motivational undertone, and this film is a great example.
 It would inspire you to aim for the best and work towards your goals.

 Read More: Greatest Short Films of All Time